-1.5.
-Training providers will be responsible for undertaking pre-employment checks (as per NHS Scotland PIN Guidelines) and for issuing appropriate contracts of employment and are expected to contact trainee pharmacists as soon as reasonably possible after matching outcomes have been communicated by NES Pharmacy Recruitment.

 1.6.
+Training providers will be responsible for undertaking pre-employment checks (as per NHS Scotland PIN Guidelines) and for issuing appropriate contracts of employment and are expected to contact trainee pharmacists as soon as reasonably possible after matching outcomes have been communicated by NES Pharmacy Recruitment and by no later than February 2026.

+1.7.
 Training providers will be responsible for identifying the specific individual training site location within their organisation for each matched FTY trainee pharmacist after matching outcomes have been communicated by NES Pharmacy Recruitment.
 They will be responsible for communicating this to the trainee pharmacist and to NES.

-1.7.
+1.8.
 Training providers agree to the terms and conditions included in the FTY Educational Agreement/Service Level Agreement for the appropriate FTY training year.
 This includes the core terms and conditions which are applicable to the FTY trainee pharmacists' contract of employment.
 The current version is available to view on the NES TPI site and updates will be sent to training providers for each training year

-1.8.
+1.9.
 Training providers will be responsible for verifying trainee pharmacists right to work status and providing visa sponsorship as necessary.

-1.9.
+1.10.
 Training providers will agree to ensure all trainee pharmacists start training within the two specified cohort start dates specified below:

-July Cohort - Monday 28th July to Friday 1st August 2025
+July Cohort - Monday 27th July to Friday 31st July 2026

-November Cohort - Monday 3rd November to Friday 7th November 2025
+November Cohort - Monday 2nd November to Friday 6th November 2026